domohuhn/mutation-test/README.md

 return the expected return value, then the mutation was undetected and is added to the results.
-After all mutations were done, the results will be written to the terminal and a report file is generated.
+After all mutations were done, the results will be written to the terminal and a report file is generated. mutation-test is free software, as in "free beer" and "free speech".

 mutation-test contains a set of builtin rules, that allow you to start testing right away.
 However, all rules defining the behaviour of this program can be customized.
-It is defined in XML documents, and you can change:
+They are defined in XML documents, and you can change:
   - input files and whitelist lines for mutations
   - compile/test commands, expected return codes and timeouts
   - provide exclusion zones via regular expressions
   - mutation rules as simple text replacement or via regular expressions including capture groups
+  - the quality gate and quality ratings

-You can view a complete example with every possible XML element parsed by this program by running "mutation-test -s".
-The printed document also contains comments explaining the syntax of the XML file.
+You can view a complete example with every possible XML element parsed by this program by invoking "mutation-test -s".
+This will print a XML document to the standard output.
+The displayed document also contains comments explaining the syntax of the XML file.
 You can provide multiple input documents for a single program start.
-The inputs are split into two categories:
+The inputs are split into three categories:

-  - a rules file
+  - xml rules documents: The mutation rules for all other files are parsed from these documents and added globally.
+Rules are specified via "--rules".
+  - xml documents: These files will be parsed like the rules documents, but anything defined in them applies only inside this document.
   - all other input files

-If a rules file is provided via the option "--rules", then the builtin mutation rules are disabled.
-Instead, the provided rules document will be used.
-The rest of the input files is processed individually, so at most the rules from 2 files are loaded.
+If a rules file is provided via the command line flag "--rules", then the builtin rules are disabled, unless you specifically add them by passing "-b".
+You can provide as many rule sets as you like, and all of them will be added globally.
+The rest of the input files is processed individually.
+If the file extension is ".xml", then the file will be parsed like an additional rules file.
+However, this document must have a <files> element that lists all mutation targets.
+Any other file is interpreted as mutation target and processed with the rules from the documents provided via "--rules".

-The rules file and the input files use the same syntax, so both files may define mutation rules, inputs, exclusions or test commands.
+The rules documents and the input xml files use the same syntax, so both files may define mutation rules, inputs, exclusions or test commands.
+However, a quality threshold may only be defined once.

 ## Reports
 After a input file is processed, a report is generated.
 You can choose multiple output formats for the reports.
 As default, a html file is generated, but you can also choose markdown or XML.
 You can see examples